flyteorg/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "inputs", ":ref:`ref_flyteidl.admin.UrlBlob`", "", "**Deprecated.** Signed url to fetch a core.LiteralMap of node execution inputs."
+   "inputs", ":ref:`ref_flyteidl.admin.UrlBlob`", "", "**Deprecated.** Signed url to fetch a core.LiteralMap of node execution inputs.
+Deprecated: Please use full_inputs instead."
-   "outputs", ":ref:`ref_flyteidl.admin.UrlBlob`", "", "**Deprecated.** Signed url to fetch a core.LiteralMap of node execution outputs."
+   "outputs", ":ref:`ref_flyteidl.admin.UrlBlob`", "", "**Deprecated.** Signed url to fetch a core.LiteralMap of node execution outputs.
+Deprecated: Please use full_outputs instead."
-   "full_inputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Optional, full_inputs will only be populated if they are under a configured size threshold."
+   "full_inputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Full_inputs will only be populated if they are under a configured size threshold."
-   "full_outputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Optional, full_outputs will only be populated if they are under a configured size threshold."
+   "full_outputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Full_outputs will only be populated if they are under a configured size threshold."
    "dynamic_workflow", ":ref:`ref_flyteidl.admin.DynamicWorkflowNodeMetadata`", "", "Optional Workflow closure for a dynamically generated workflow, in the case this node yields a dynamic workflow we return its structure here."